Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Patkuli Viewing Platform

-Located along the Town Wall, Patkuli Viewing Platform is a must do in Tallinn Old Town if you want to snap some nice photos of the Old Town.
-It offers up panoramic views of the city, which stretch from the historical center to the bay.
+Located along the Town Wall, Patkuli Viewing Platform is a must-do in Tallinn Old Town if you want to snap some nice photos of the Old Town.
+It offers panoramic views of the city, which stretch from the historical centre to the bay.
 There are 157 steps from the bottom to the top of the viewing platform.

-Many visitors to the Estonia capital spend the majority of their time in the city exploring Tallinn Old Town, and while it’s charm can’t be denied, there are lots of other spots worth visiting outside of the historical center if you have more than 1 day in Tallinn.
+Many visitors to the Estonia capital spend the majority of their time in the city exploring Tallinn Old Town, and while its charm can’t be denied, there are lots of other spots worth visiting outside of the historical centre if you have more than 1 day in Tallinn.

 Visit Balti Jaama Turg Market